EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 ```
 This describes a dataset that begins on 8 December 2025 and is updated hourly.

-*Geometry*.
+*Geometry*

 Provide coverage area like this:

 ```
 "geometry": {